Diabetes: Giving Yourself an Insulin Shot

 - Choose the part of your body to inject .
-If you give your injections in different places on your body each day (rotate sites), use the same site at the same time of the day.
+If you give your shots in different places on your body each day, use the same site at the same time of the day.
 For example, each day:

-- If you use alcohol to clean the skin before you give the injection, let it dry.
+- If you use alcohol to clean the skin before you give the shot, let it dry.

-Follow the steps for giving an insulin injection into the belly with a reusable insulin pen .
+Follow the steps for giving an insulin shot into the belly with a reusable insulin pen .

 Cleanup and storage

-- Store your insulin properly so that each dose will work effectively.
+- Store your insulin properly so that each dose will work the way it should.

 - Dispose of your used syringe, disposable insulin pen, or needle.
 Do not throw your used syringe, needle, or insulin pen into a household wastebasket or trash can.
-You can dispose of them in a metal container, such as a coffee can, that has a lid that screws on or that you tape down tightly.
-You also can buy special containers for disposing of used needles and syringes.
-You can also buy a small needle clipper device that breaks the needle off the syringe and stores it safely for disposal.
-Talk with your local trash disposal agency, pharmacy, or your health professional about how to get rid of the container.
+You can get rid of them in a metal container, such as a coffee can, that has a lid that screws on or that you tape down tightly.
+Or you can buy special containers for getting rid of used needles and syringes.
+You can also buy a small device that breaks the needle off the syringe.
+It stores the needle safely so it can be thrown away.
+Talk with your local trash disposal agency or pharmacy, or with your health professional, about how to get rid of the container.

 Other tips for success and safety

-- You can practice injecting air or water into an orange until you feel comfortable with the steps for giving insulin.
-Then do the steps in front of your doctor or certified diabetes educator and ask him or her how you did.
+- You can practice injecting air or water into an orange.
+Do this until you feel comfortable with the steps for giving insulin.
+Then do the steps in front of your doctor or certified diabetes educator.
+Ask him or her how you did.

-- Teach other family members how to give insulin injections.
-Have at least one other person who can prepare and give your insulin injection in an emergency.
-It's a good idea to let this person give your scheduled insulin injection for practice.
-Then it will not be as unfamiliar when an emergency occurs.
+- Teach other family members how to give insulin shots.
+Make sure that at least one other person can prepare and give your insulin shot in an emergency.
+It's a good idea to let this person practice giving your scheduled insulin shot.
+Then he or she will be more familiar with it in an emergency.

-- Never share syringes with another person because of the risk of getting diseases that can be transferred through blood, such as human immunodeficiency virus (HIV) or infection of the liver (hepatitis).
+- Never share syringes with another person.
+Sharing puts you at risk of getting diseases that can be transferred through blood, such as HIV (human immunodeficiency virus) or infection of the liver (hepatitis).

 Other Works Consulted